dartharnold/EDTS/README.md

 # EDTS - A route decision maker for Elite: Dangerous #

-This script provides a way to determine optimal routes for visiting a set of stations.
+This script provides a way to determine good routes for visiting a set of stations.

 ### Features ###